fbpx Skip to Content

 Right.
 And that’s why you measure at the largest part of your foot.
 For most of us, this will be the ball of the foot, that is, the cushioned part below where our toes end.
 Grab a tape measure, wrap it around that part of your foot, and see just how big it is.

 A tip: centimeters are a little easier than inches for precise measurements because of their smaller increments.
 If you’re worried about getting an exact measurement, give the metric system a try.
-All of my sock circumferences are listed in both imperial and metric units.
+All of my sock circumferences and instructions are listed in both imperial and metric units, so you just need to know your foot measurements in one of those systems.

 A woman measures the ball of her foot with a tape measure.

-Here’s how you measure the ball of your foot.
+Here’s how you measure the ball of your foot to get an accurate measure of your foot circumference.

 Step Two: Make a Gauge Swatch